I trained at Central Saint Martins, London and graduated with a first class degree in woven textiles in the early ‘90s

 Details from the finished commission – SILK Bradford and the Sub-continent (2012)

 Many of the processes I use are labour intensive and have an element of repetition – which I find therapeutic, whilst others may not!
-I loved the rhythmic winding of warps and wrapping of threads and presently find cutting flowers to embellish my Flower Garden creations a process where I can lose myself in a tranquil haven above the noise and chaos of family life!
+I loved the rhythmic winding of warps and wrapping of threads.
+I presently find cutting flowers, to embellish my Flower Garden creations, a process where I can lose myself in a tranquil haven above the noise and chaos of family life!

 To see more of my recent work please see ‘Daisy Florence Design’